survivejs/webpack-book/manuscript/packages/01_consuming.md

 },
 ```

-T> There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in greater detail.
+T> There's a [webpack issue](https://github.com/webpack/webpack/issues/1617) that discusses the problem in detail.

 W> Disabling warnings like this one should be the last measure as doing it can hide underlying issues.
 Do this only if you know what you are doing and consider alternatives first.